ALSchwalm/lfpAlloc/README.md

 Installation
 ============

-The library is headers-only, so it may be used by simply executing `git clone https://github.com/ALSchwalm/lfpAlloc.git` and adding the `lfpAlloc` folder to your projects include path.
+The library is headers-only, so it may be used by simply executing `git clone https://github.com/ALSchwalm/lfpAlloc.git` and adding the `lfpAlloc` folder to your project's include path.

 Tests may be compiled and executed by running `make` from the project root.